-It was early Saturday; my wife and I were enjoying a quiet morning at home.
+It was early on a Saturday; my wife and I were enjoying a quiet morning at home.
 I sat in my recliner and she in hers, making small talk as we decompressed after a busy week.
-My wife’s little dog, Buck, who typically pays scant attention to me unless he thinks I have food, dozed in my lap.
+My wife’s dog, Buck, who typically pays scant attention to me unless he thinks I have food, dozed in my lap.
 It was nice, but these moments seldom last, and today was no exception.

 Before long, as if drawn to a disturbance in the Force, Buck’s ears perked up.
 He ran for the exit, and like the well-trained human, I am—dropped everything to get the door for him.
 Watching the dog’s tail disappear around the corner, I sensed trouble.